 3. Book them into a Regular Program of Dog Walks

-One of the ways to combat a bored dog involves their favourite four letter word, W-A-L-K. Taking a dog for a walk is one of the easiest ways to combat their bored.
-Jordan says a dog should be taken for a walk at least once a day.
-Breeds such as Airedale Terriers need to be taken for a walk for 2 hours every day.
+One of the ways to combat a bored dog involves their favourite four letter word, W-A-L-K. If you are short of time, booking into a program of weekly dog walks with a professional dog walker is one of the easiest ways to combat their boredom.
+A dog should be taken for a walk at least once a day.
+High energy breed dogs such as Airedale Terriers need to be taken for a walk for 2 hours every day for example.

 “Dogs, like all of us, need exercise to stimulate their minds and it also takes away the boredom of hanging around in the yard all day,” he said.
 If you don’t have the time to exercise your dog, then book a dog walker.
 Dog’s brains operate like ours when it comes to exercise and happiness.
 The endorphines and serotonin produced from exercise will make them happier and their muscles, relaxed.